MartinBonde/SquareModels/docs/src/concepts.md

 total = ∑(x[i, j] for i in 1:5, j in 1:5)
 ```

-A semicolon `in` filter walks the membership set.
-The named axis sets are the
+For an independent `in` filter, `@variables` walks the membership set instead
+of the full product of the named axes.
+The named axes still define the domain
-domain used for `Zero()` lookup:
+used for `Zero()` lookup.
+The membership set selects only the coordinates that
+store variables:

 ```julia
 @variables data.model begin